UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_RadarSensor.rst

    .. attribute:: distance

-      The height of the cone with which to test.
+      The height of the cone with which to test (read-only).

       :type: float

    .. attribute:: angle

-      The angle of the cone (in degrees) with which to test.
+      The angle of the cone (in degrees) with which to test (read-only).

       :type: float